Duped In The Deli Aisle? 'No Nitrates Added' Labels Are Often Misleading

 Consumer Reports tested 31 deli meat products including roast beef, salami, turkey and ham.
 The products included both name brands and store brands.

-"Deli meats carrying these ['No nitrates added' or "Uncured'] labels pose the same health risks as traditionally cured meats, because the nitrate and nitrite levels are essentially the same," Vallaeys says.
+"Deli meats carrying these labels pose the same health risks as traditionally cured meats, because the nitrate and nitrite levels are essentially the same," Vallaeys says.

 Consumer Reports and the Center for Science in the Public Interest submitted a petition Thursday to the U.S. Department of Agriculture, urging the agency to revise its labeling rules.